Keeping your personal data safe

 What rights do you have?

-You have a number of rights under the data protection laws.
-You have the right to make the following requests:
+You have a number of rights under the Data Protection laws.
+Under certain circumstances, by law, you have the right to make the following requests:

 Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.